romyaboudarham/M5StickCPlus2-Workshop/README.md

    sprite->fillRect(rectX, rectY, 100, 50, CYAN); // <-- REPLACE the X & Y number values to rectX & rectY
   ...
 ```
-Compile to check for errors (checkmark in upper left)
+Verify to check for errors (checkmark in upper left)

 **2.2.2** IF STATEMENTS! &nbsp;&nbsp;&nbsp;&nbsp;
 - **QUESTION** Since we know that loop() is endlessing looping and drawing the rectangle at position (0,0), what do we need to do to the rectangle's X value to move it across the screen to the right?